 King Aedh knew that when the English began erecting a castle at Roscommon in 1269 that the Crown of England was putting pressure upon him by taking back lands lost in previous times.
 He expected war notwithstanding agreements entered into earlier with the Crown of England.

 In 1270 the Justicar Robert d'Ufford* organised an expeditionary force that united all his forces with those of Walter de Burgo so that they had 'all the foreigners of Erin with them'.
 However d'Ufford quitted Ireland ahead of the expedition and returned home and his place was taken by his deputy Richard of Exeter.
 Eventually in the summer of 1270 the forces were assembled at Roscommon and set off to march upon King Aedh and his men.

-* The chief representitive of England in Ireland at that time
+* The chief representative of the Crown of England in Ireland at that time

 As part of the deal to agree to talk King Aedh entered into Walter's camp (a sign of submission in the Gaelic world!) but in return Walter had to hand over his own brother William to Aedh's camp 'while Aedh should be in the Earl's house arraigning the peace'.

 Whatever exactly happened then we do not know but Aedh withdrew from the negotiations pretty fast.
 Meanwhile in his own camp two of the hostages who accompanied William were done to death and William himself was seized as a captive instead of being allowed to return to the care of his brother.